Kathy Otten

 The Interview

-I believe color says something about a person’s personality.
-What’s your favorite color?
-Blue
+I believe color says something about

-What is your writing process from conception to finished MS?
+What is your writing process from

 Usually I see the characters first.
 I see them in period dress sometimes moving around in their environment, sometimes talking with another character.
 I write it down.
 The questions come next.
 I ask the character about their goals and fears.
 If I see another scene in my head I write it down.